 Two Autumn Fingerplays (On Video!)

 Here are two traditional autumn fingerplays for you to enjoy!
 I know it can be hard to follow fingerplay instructions without a visual, so I've put them on video.
 Click the following links for winter, spring, and any season fingerplays on video.
-And if you love these, the Lavender's Blue Fingerplay Library has a whole collection of them!

 Please note my intention is for parents to watch the videos on their own and learn the fingerplays to teach their children (not for children to watch the videos).

 Whisky, frisky, hippity, hop, Up he goes to the tree top!
 Whirly, twirly, round and round, Down he scampers to the ground.
 Furly, curly, what a tail!
 Tall as a feather, broad as a sail!
 Where’s his supper?
 In the shell!
 Snappity, crackity, out it fell.

 swing hand back and forth up to the treetop, move hand back down in circular motion, use forearm and hand to make a tall tail, cup hands to show nutshell, use hands to show cracking nutshell and nut dropping out, nibble nuts like little squirrels!